+If you don’t have diabetes, understanding your genetic susceptibility can help you target the right pathways for preventing elevated blood glucose levels.
 If you know where your genetic weakness lies, you can target that pathway and not waste time on diabetes prevention methods that probably wouldn’t benefit you.

 Let’s start with a gene that has nothing to do with what you eat, but rather the diabetic risk is due to when you eat.

 The MTNR1B gene codes for the melatonin receptor.
 A genetic variant in MTNR1B (rs10830963 – G allele) has been tied to an increased risk of diabetes, but subsequent studies show that the increased risk is mainly for those who eat later at night – when melatonin levels are higher.[ref] [ref][ref][ref][ref][ref]

 Melatonin is a signaling molecule that rises in the evening (called dim light melatonin onset) and peaks in the night.
 Insulin sensitivity is lowest at night, and the melatonin receptors in the pancreatic islets modulate insulin secretion from the beta-cells.[ref]

 Check your genetic data for rs10830963 (23andMe 4, v5; AncestryDNA):

 Eat dinner earlier: